angular-schule/angular-cli-ghpages/docs/README_contributors.md

 npm test
 ```

+**Test Prerequisites**: Tests must run from a git clone with `origin` remote configured.
+See `src/test-prerequisites.spec.ts` for validation details.

 ## Local development

 If you want to try the latest package locally without installing it from NPM, use the following instructions.